Bambusa procera

 Bambusa procera is a species of bamboo in the tribe Bambuseae; it was described from Vietnam by Chevalier and Camus.
 It is a included in the grass family, with no subspecies listed in the Catalogue of Life.

-Distribution and Description
+Distribution and description

 The recorded distribution includes Cambodia and Vietnam: where the plant is called lồ ô; it is smaller than B. balcooa (tre lồ ô), which is more extensively used for construction.

 This bamboo grows as a plant from 8-12 m tall, with cylindrical, thin-walled internodes up to 550 mm long and 55 mm in diameter.
 Leaves are from 200-250 mm long and 40-50 mm wide.

+Uses

+In Vietnam's Bình Dương province, it is used for food, in construction as timber, and to make ornaments and handicraft.